openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

 In some cases, changing the source of random numbers will improve performance significantly.

 By default, TLS encryption uses the `/dev/urandom` system device as a source of entropy.
-This device has limited throughput, so on environments with high network bandwidth (for example, InfiniBand), it may become a bottleneck.
+This device has limited throughput, so on environments with high network bandwidth (e.g. InfiniBand), it may become a bottleneck.
 In such situations, it is recommended to try to switch the random number generator algorithm to `SHA1PRNG`, by setting it via `http-server.https.secure-random-algorithm` property in `config.properties` on the coordinator and all of the workers:

 > ``` properties
 > http-server.https.secure-random-algorithm=SHA1PRNG